mai-u/capstone_project/README.md

 Through my analysis of Yelp data, I aim to identify **common traits which are predictive of restaurant success and failure**, and to **use these insights to help new restaurants achieve success**.

-I performed various statistical learning models including **regression and classification predictive modeling, sentiment analysis, and natural language processing** to achieve the goal.
-I created classification models that predict future outcomes for restaurants with a 75% accuracy.
-Actionable insights were extracted from the dataset with statistical analysis, identifying problems and opportunities for a restaurant owner, proposing new ideas.
+I performed various statistical learning models including regression and classification predictive modeling, sentiment analysis, and natural language processing.
+I created classification models that predicted future outcomes for restaurants with 75% accuracy.
+Actionable insights were extracted from the dataset through statistical analysis, identifying risks and opportunities for a restaurant owner and proposing new ideas.

 ## Files in This Repository